 True leadership is about being there for others, leading through service and action

 Chase believes leadership begins with humility and consistency.
-Whether in uniform, in the pool, or in his neighbourhood, he tries to support others through patience and example.As a Sergeant with the 111 Pegasus Royal Canadian Air Cadet Squadron, Chase works closely with younger cadets, helping to deliver training and reinforce values such as teamwork, discipline, and accountability.
-Through this role, he has learned the importance of clear communication and quiet reliability.
-His ongoing commitment to personal development and service has also been recognised through the Duke of Edinburgh’s International Award, which encourages perseverance, leadership, and community involvement.Swimming has provided another meaningful setting for leadership.
+Whether in uniform, in the pool, or in his neighbourhood, he aims to support others through patience, responsibility, and example.As a Sergeant with the 111 Pegasus Royal Canadian Air Cadet Squadron, Chase works closely with younger cadets, many of whom he once stood alongside.
+He helps deliver training and reinforce values such as teamwork, discipline, and accountability.
+Through this role, he has learned the importance of clear communication, reliability, and leading calmly under pressure.
+His long-term commitment to personal growth and service has also been recognised through the Duke of Edinburgh’s International Award, which encourages perseverance, leadership, and community involvement.Swimming has provided another important setting for leadership.
 From 2017 to 2020, Chase trained and competed with the Vancouver Pacific Swim Club (VPSC), achieving strong results before the pandemic.
 Since 2021, he has continued swimming with the Percy Norman Swim Club (PNSC), where he now trains and volunteers weekly as a Junior Leader.
 In this role, he supports younger swimmers in both individual and group sessions, helping them build confidence while promoting water safety.
 He is certified as a National Lifeguard, Swimming Instructor, and Lifesaving Instructor, and continues to represent his high school on the swim team.Chase also holds a 2nd Dan Black Belt in Taekwondo, a discipline he began at the age of four.
 Over the years, he has volunteered more than 150 hours teaching younger students, encouraging focus, respect, and perseverance.
-Although a leg injury ended his own progression in the sport, it reinforced his appreciation for teaching and supporting others.Beyond sport, Chase remains actively involved in community service.
-Together with his siblings, he participates in the City of Vancouver’s Adopt-a-Block, Yellow Fish, and Adopt-a-Catch Basin programmes.
-They named their project Legato, after the musical term meaning “smoothly connected”, reflecting his belief that small, consistent actions can have lasting impact.His service also includes mental health advocacy through Here4Peers, a programme delivered by the Canadian Mental Health Association, where he helps facilitate workshops for younger students focused on emotional well-being and resilience.Since 2019, Chase has also taken part in annual charity concerts, helping to raise over CAD$10,000 in support of local hospitals and medical research.Through these experiences, Chase has come to understand that leadership is built through listening, reliability, and care for others; lessons that continue to shape how he approaches service, learning, and his future in healthcare.
+Although a leg injury ended his own progression in the sport, it strengthened his commitment to teaching and supporting others.Beyond sport, Chase remains actively involved in community service.
+Together with his siblings, he participates in the City of Vancouver’s Adopt-a-Block, Neighbourhood Clean-up, Yellow Fish, and Adopt-a-Catch Basin programmes.
+They named their project Legato, after the musical term meaning “smoothly connected”, reflecting his belief that small, consistent actions can create lasting impact.His service also includes mental health advocacy through Here4Peers, a programme delivered by the Canadian Mental Health Association, where he helped facilitate workshops for younger students focused on emotional well-being and resilience.Since 2019, Chase has also taken part in annual charity concerts, helping to raise over CAD$10,000 in support of local hospitals and medical research.Through these experiences, Chase has learned that leadership is not about titles, but about listening, reliability, and care for others.
+These lessons continue to shape how he approaches service, learning, and his future in healthcare.

 Giving back to the community can be fun and meaningful.
 Chase and his younger siblings have adopted a block to collect litter and keep the streets clean regularly, as well as a catch basin they named “Legato,” after the Italian musical term meaning smoothly connected.
 They also participates in the Yellow Fish Program to help protect water quality by preventing leaves and debris from flowing into storm drains, rivers, and streams, and to reduce flooding risks.